Mariusz Głąbowski – Modern ICT teaching techniques at EUNICE European University

 The talk will present the developed platforms and remote access systems.
 Among others, the EUNICE Virtual Lab and the EUNICE Integrated Learning Platform will be discussed.
 These systems are used, among others, for the 3-semester Cybersecurity education program, at the MSc level, led by Professor Mariusz Glabowski, and implemented by five EUNICE partners.
 The talk will be complemented by a demonstration of the capabilities of remote access solutions for network devices, providing the ability to reserve resources, control device power and console access.

 Mariusz Głąbowski is a senior member of the IEEE and the IEICE.
-He is also IARIA fellow.
 He was the chairman of the Europe Section of the Institute of Electronics, Information and Communication Engineers.
-Mariusz Głąbowski is/was the member of Technical Program Committees of 40 international conferences.
+Mariusz Głąbowski is/was a member of Technical Program Committees of 40 international conferences.
 He has also organized several international conferences: IEICE Information and Communication Technology Forum, IEICE Wireless Networks Workshop, IEEE/IET Int.
 Symposium on Communication Systems, Networks and Digital Signal Processing (CSNDSP 2012), First European, The Forum for European ICT & Media Professionals.
 Mariusz Głąbowski led and took part in several international research projects.